-There are many different types of wart virus, and your child may become immune (resistant) to one type, but develop warts due to another type.
-The immunity is not life-long.
+There are many different types of wart virus.
+Your child may become resistant (immune) to one type but this resistance may not be life-long.
+Your child may develop warts due to another type.

 Warts are caused by a family of viruses called HPV (human papilloma virus).
-Once infected with the virus, it may take up to a year or more for the wart to become visible.
+Once infected with the virus, it may take up to a year or more before you can see the wart.
 They then grow very slowly over a period of months to years.